 Early voting is available to any registered voter in Macoupin County.
 All safety and health guidelines provided by the Illinois Department of Public Health will be followed at the early voting locations.

-Early voting begins May 19th and ends June 27thth, the day before Election Day.
+Early voting begins September 29th and ends November 7th, the day before Election Day.

 During this time you may vote early at:

 Carlinville, IL 62626

 Monday thru Friday 8:30 A.M. to 4:30 P.M.

 Early Vote After Hours 4:30 P.M. to 7:00 P.M.

 Early Vote Saturdays 9:00 A.M. to 12:00 P.M.

 Registered voters may cast a ballot prior to Election Day without having to provide a reason for wanting to vote early.
 This ballot is cast by personal appearance at the Macoupin County Clerk’s office or at a location set up by the County Clerk.